The Benefits of a Plant-Based Diet

 Eating Vegan is Good for the Planet

 With every step up the food chain about 90% of the energy is lost.
 So a farm that could feed 100 vegans would only support 10 strict meat-eaters.
-The more people who eat vegan foods, the less land will be needed for cultivation, leaving us with more forests and wild areas to enjoy.
+The more people who eat vegan protein bars, the less land will be needed for cultivation, leaving us with more forests and wild areas to enjoy.

 The production of meat is a top source of greenhouse gas emission that is driving global climate change.
 First, meat production uses lots of fossil fuels.
 It takes 10 times more fossil fuel energy to produce a pound of beef as it does to produce a pound of soy beans.
 Second, methane produced by cattle as they digest their food is a potent greenhouse gas that remains in the atmosphere for years.
 Meat production is responsible for 18% of human-derived greenhouse gas emissions, more than that produced by the transportation sector.